China’s Counter-Pivot Response

 China certainly does not want to be left out.
 Seemingly, the TPP and TTIP aimed to reach the Asian and European markets, respectively.
 Nearly just two years after the US pivot, China brought to the fore creative ways to reach the same audiences that the US is reaching.
 It cannot be denied that Europe is important for China because the EU has been China’s largest trade partner since 2004, and China is EU’s second largest trade partner.
 Since China cannot join the TPP at the moment (due to very high standards), China has devised two ways: interconnectivity and infrastructure, to counteract their dilemma.

 In September of 2013, Chinese President Xi Jinping initiated the plan for the SREB during a visit to Kazakhstan.
 A month later, he proposed the building of the MSR and the creation of an AIIB in a visit to Indonesia.
 Another month later, he pledged to set up the $40 billion Silk Road Fund.
-And in November of 2014, at the Asia-Pacific Economic Cooperation (APEC) Summit hosted by China, a roadmap for reviving the FTAAP was agreed.
+And in November of 2014, at the Asia-Pacific Economic Cooperation (APEC) Summit held in China, a roadmap for reviving the FTAAP was agreed.
 President Xi called it the “aggregation” of existing tree trade agreements (including the TPP and the ASEAN-led (Association of Southeast Asian Nations) Regional Comprehensive and Economic Partnership (RCEP)).
 The move aimed to ensure that a more inclusive regional arrangement was the way forward.

 Subsequently, in March of this year, the OBOR Action Plan was unveiled.
 The plan highlights the goal of linking infrastructure and trade between two continents (Asia and Europe) comprising of six sub-continents and sub-regions (Southeast Asia, South Asia, Central Asia, Middle East, Eastern Europe, South Pacific), which would involve around 50 countries with 4.4 billion people (or 63 percent of the global population).
 More explicitly, the OBOR initiative aims to prioritize cooperation on policy, investment, finance, and people-to-people exchanges.
 If successful, the volume of trade is expected to surpass $2.5 trillion within a decade.

 The AIIB, on the other hand, is a China-led financial institution seen by some as a potential rival to the Japanese-led Asian Development Bank (ADB), Western-dominated International Monetary Fund (IMF) and the World Bank (WB).
 It intends to finance infrastructure projects in Asia and would have an authorized capital of $100 billion.
-The US, however, opposes the AIIB due to concerns regarding “high standards of governance and lending.”
+The US, however, opposes the AIIB due to concerns regarding “standards of governance and lending.”
 But as of the deadline last April, 57 countries had already joined to become founding members, including the US’ closest allies the United Kingdom, France, Germany, Italy, Australia, Canada, and South Korea.
 This certainly proved to be another way of reaching and engaging China’s European economic partners, with 17 of them already on the bandwagon.

 Moreover, according to the ADB, Asia’s infrastructure demand is expected to reach around $730 billion per year by 2020, with the same being able to supply only $10 billion annually.
 Given this, the AIIB would certainly have a niche in financing the region’s needs for railways, ports, highways, energy, electricity, and telecommunications, which are needed to support interconnectivity and boost global economic growth.
 In fact, the “renminbi factor” (internationalization of the Chinese currency) is being considered as an add-on initiative in terms of labor, investment, contract projects, trade and currency exchange with countries along the routes.